Australian authoritarianism

 4 Resistance to anti-corruption reform

 Various community groups, e.g. WTFUAustralia highlight the continued resistance to an anti-corruption watchdog.
-A case has been made that business-as-usual in Australia contains many opportunities for politicians to distribute public assets as payments to their supports.
+A case has been made that business-as-usual in Australia contains many opportunities for politicians to distribute public assets as payments to their supporters.
 This is not corrupt, in the sense that the appropriate legal protections are in place to enable and protect government figures in such use of public assets.
 Whether the Australian taxpayer would regard it as moral and just that ministers can give public value away without recompensing the public is another question; the issue is not regularly discussed.

 Some of the recent behaviour of the government has seemed more suspect, in that investigations have been dropped into government ministers who appeared to be doing actual illegal things.
 At the same time, erosion of the effectiveness of existing corruption watchdogs proceeds.